 - Now you’re ready for the coffee.

 - Let 1-3 cups of coffee into the bowel (or until you can’t take anymore).
 You only need a half quart or liter, but take as much as you can hold.

 - Close the clamp.
 You can remove the insertion tip.

-- After 15 minutes or when you cannot hold it anymore, go to the toilet and evacuate.
+- After the 10-15 minutes or when you cannot hold it anymore, go to the toilet and evacuate.
 It is okay if some water remains inside.
 If water remains inside, you may be dehydrated or otherwise it will come out soon later.

 - Wash the enema bag and tube thoroughly with soap and water in between flushes and after.
 Run water with hydrogen peroxide through the bucket and hose.
 Wipe insertion tip with alcohol.

 - The whole procedure can about one to two hours, so allocate plenty of time for it and have a good book to read.
 However, if you do them often enough and don’t have a lot of fecal matter to evacuate, you can do a super quick enema in 20 minutes.
 It doesn’t have to take a lot of time.